Mrgnnn8/Programming-Portfolio/README.md

 Mail Merger: A Python-based automation tool that generates personalized emails using user-provided data and a template.

 U.S. States Namer Game: A fun, interactive Python game where users guess the names of U.S. states based on a map.
+The states the user failed to guess are then saved in a file for the user to practise for their next attempt.

 Student Exam Score Predictor: A machine learning project that predicts student exam scores using linear regression and evaluates the model’s performance using MAE and R-squared metrics.